Information videos from our Family Benefits Advice Service

 To celebrate International Twins Day, Chris Briggs from our Family Benefits Advice Service reminds parents (or expectant parents) of twins and multiples to make sure they are receiving all the financial support they are entitled to, to help with the added costs associated with a multiple birth.

 Brenda McShane from the Family Benefits Advice Service explains what happens to parents in receipt of Income Support when their youngest child turns five.
 Brenda offers advice to those in this situation, which will mean making a new claim for Universal Credit. **Please note, this information is for those in Northern Ireland only, for those in other parts of the UK, information may be different.

 What is the Sure Start Maternity Grant and who is eligible?
 Brenda McShane from our Family Benefits Advice Service provides some information on the Sure Start Maternity Grant, which is available to eligible expectant or new parents in England, Wales and Northern Ireland (not Scotland).
 Includes information on how to claim this support with the costs associated with a new baby.

 Chris Briggs outlines how the Family Benefits Advice Service can support adoptive parents to find out what financial support they are entitled to, including with childcare costs.

 These videos are intended to provide general advice and guidance around some of the most common questions our Family Benefits Advice Service responds to.
 The team is also available to provide personalised advice to individuals and families on issues affecting them, particularly at this challenging time.
 To speak to a member of the team, Freephone 0800 028 3008 or you can drop us an email to email@example.com.

-Last year, where we completed a personalised ‘better off’ calculation, we identified an average of almost £3,500 in financial support for families, so it could be a call that is well worth making.
+Last year, where we completed a personalised ‘better off’ calculation for a family, we identified an average of over £5,600 in financial support, so it could be a call that is well worth making.